Jose-cyber/splitting-traffic-in-app-engine/README.md

 ## Deploy web application

-In app engine we've a 2 kind of environments, they're standard and flexible, in this example we will deploy the app using the standard environment, if you want  to know more about the difference of theese environments [click here](https://cloud.google.com/appengine/docs/the-appengine-environments).
+In app engine we have a 2 kind of environments, they're standard and flexible, in this example we will deploy the app using the standard environment, if you want to know more about the difference of these environments [click here](https://cloud.google.com/appengine/docs/the-appengine-environments).

 Access the app directory:
 <pre>